wp-plugins/convert-address-to-google-maps-link/readme.txt

 NOTE: You need to put the address inside the &lt;address&gt;&lt;/address&gt; html tag for this plugin to work.
 For example, you would need to write the following into your code: &lt;address&gt;112 1/2 Beacon Street, Boston 02108&lt;/address&gt;

 FYI: This plugin is great for themes with custom fields that supply the address, but is probably not too useful for themes that don't.
+Thanks!

 == Installation ==